-eastern wing, today: Bangladesh, that was meant.
-It was always food deficient, most food imports was wheat from West Pakistan.
-After Indpendence Bangladesh suffered from more severe food shortages and experienced a famine in 1974.
+When 'development' became an issue in the 1950s, the greatest concern was food.
+Pakistan was usually mentioned along with India as a country of food scarcity and famines, but it was actually the eastern wing, today: Bangladesh, that was meant.
+Most food imported into East Pakistan was wheat from West Pakistan.
+After Independence Bangladesh suffered from more severe food shortages and experienced a famine in 1974.
 More famines could be averted with the help of massive food aid, especially from the USA.
-Recovering slowly from the War and in the face of growing population, it took the country until the late 1990s to regain the level of production per capita that had been reached in pre-Independence days.
+Recovering slowly from the war and in the face of growing population, it took the country until the late 1990s to regain the level of production per capita that had been reached in pre-Independence days.
 Since then food production rose faster than the population, Bangladesh theoretically could be fed by own production, albeit only on pre-Independence levels.
-Still around one tenth of food is imported only to guarantee a better nutrition.
+Still around one tenth of food is imported only to guarantee a better nutrition.7

 Finally, Bangladesh can be seen as a test case for resilience and adaptation.
-According to the Webster resilience means 'the power or ability to return to the original form, position etc., after being bent, compressed or stretched; elasticity' and also the 'ability to recover readily from illness, depression, adversity, or the like; buoyancy.'
-Adaptation in biology would be 'any alteration in the structure of function of an organism or any of its parts that results from natural selection and by which the organism becomes better fitted to survive and multiply in its environment'.
 But resilience would be not enough, if Bangladesh was to achieve a higher quality of life.
 A more conventional term for resilience would be "re-construction", a word much used by the leaders of the Indian independence movement in the 1930s and 1940s.
 They referred to the destruction done to the economy and society by the colonial power.
-But less was to be re-constructed than to be constructed in the first place.
+But after Independence (of India and Pakistan in 1947), less was to be re-constructed than to be constructed in the first place.
 Post-war Germany and Japan, thus, were no useful blueprints for the former colonies.

 The idea of modernization as a strategy to catch up for latecomers has lost its appeal.
-Bangladesh skipped heavy industry, industrializing and following the value chain from raw materials to finished products.
+Bangladesh skipped heavy industry and industrializing by way of following the value chain from raw materials to finished products.
 The garments industry is based on imported raw material and semi-finished products rather than on domestically produced raw materials.
-Cotton still could be grown in Bangladesh but at the price of less food production.
+Cotton still could be grown in Bangladesh but at the price of producing less food.
 It is adaptation to new environments rather than to be satisfied with resilience.
 The garments industry is capital and energy extensive and labour intensive.
 Given the country's abundance of labour and its lack of capital and energy, the garments industry is ideally suited for Bangladesh.
 It would also be fairly immune to any climate change in the near future.
 But Bangladesh would be vulnerable to any change in the economic climate.
 The garments industry is export-oriented; main markets are the USA and the European Union.
 Export-wise Bangladesh is as dependent on textiles today as it used to be on jute decades ago.